Barton

 What is the weighted average housing cost based on tenure mix in Barton?

-Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,692.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,692.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,015.0/month, and renters paying $2,273/month.

 How affordable is housing in Barton relative to local incomes?